MetaMask/snaps/packages/snaps-cli/README.md

 # @metamask/snaps-cli

-A CLI for developing MetaMask Snaps, formerly known as "plugins."
+A CLI for developing MetaMask Snaps.

-## Compatibility

-If you're looking for the `snaps-cli` compatible with the pre-2021 `metamask-snaps-beta`, please see [this branch](https://github.com/MetaMask/snaps-cli/tree/version-0.4.0).

 ## Installation

-Use `node@^12.0.0`.
+Use Node.js `12.11.0` or later.
 We recommend [nvm](https://github.com/nvm-sh/nvm) for managing Node versions.

 - `yarn global add snaps-cli`